gah-code/narrative-interface-system/README.md

     - Stacked layout on mobile for all modes.
   - Tests:
     - `fetchPersonalLandingPage.test.ts` covers heroStyle defaults, avatar/image asset handling, and fallback behavior.

-  - Next hero-specific checks:
+---

+- [x] **Global spacing & layout rhythm**
+  - Define a simple vertical spacing scale in `tokens.css` (e.g. `--space-4`, `--space-6`, `--space-8`, `--space-12`) and use it consistently for:
+    - Section top/bottom padding.
+    - Gaps between headings and body text.
+    - Gaps between cards (projects, timeline items).
+  - In `layout.css`:
+    - Aim for ~3–4rem vertical space between major sections on desktop.
+    - Ensure there is clear separation between hero, experience, skills, projects, learning, and contact.

+- [ ] **Typography scale & hierarchy**
+  - In `tokens.css`, define an explicit type scale and stick to it:
+    - `--font-size-h1` (hero title), `--font-size-h2` (section titles), `--font-size-h3` (card/section sub-headings).
+  - Update headings to use this scale:
+    - `h1` → hero name.
+    - `h2` → section headings (`Experience`, `Skills`, `Projects`, `Learning`, `Contact`).
+    - `h3` → project titles, timeline items, skill group titles (if needed).
+  - Check mobile:
+    - Slightly reduce heading sizes where necessary so text doesn’t wrap awkwardly on small screens.
+    - Ensure line-height is comfortable for reading (especially in hero intro and section intros).

+- [ ] **Color & contrast polish**
+  - In `tokens.css`:
+    - Verify `--color-muted` remains readable against the background (meets contrast guidelines).
+    - Add/verify a `--color-focus-ring` token and use it for `:focus-visible` outlines.
+  - In `layout.css`:
+    - Make sure focus outlines and hover states are clearly visible on links and buttons (especially in the header and hero CTAs).
+    - Ensure any borders (project cards, timeline items) use `--color-border` or a subtle variant for consistency.

+---

+- [ ] **Hero mode verification in Contentful**
-    - [ ] Flip `heroStyle` + asset combinations in Contentful to visually verify all three modes.
+  - Flip `heroStyle` + asset combinations in Contentful to visually verify all three modes:
+    - `heroStyle = typographic` with no images.
+    - `heroStyle = avatar` with `avatarImage` set.
+    - `heroStyle = image` with `heroImage` set.
+  - Check each mode on:
+    - Desktop (spacing, alignment, avatar/image size).
+    - Mobile (stacking, readability, tap target spacing).
-    - [ ] Run the `agent/checkpoints/cp-hero-visuals.md` checkpoint (with screenshots) for an Agent review of the visual/UX choices.
+  - Once visually confirmed, run the `agent/checkpoints/cp-hero-visuals.md` checkpoint (with screenshots) for an Agent review of the visual/UX choices.

+---

 - [ ] **Project visuals (lightweight)**
   - Decide how to present 1–2 flagship projects: